Thursdays at 10:00 pm

 Since its beginning in 1911, the San Francisco Symphony has been known for innovative programs that offer a spectrum of traditional repertory and new music.
 Today, the orchestra’s artistic vitality, recordings, and groundbreaking multimedia educational projects carry its impact throughout American musical life.
-Michael Tilson Thomas, who has served as music director since 1995, and the Symphony have been praised by the critics for their musicianship, for their innovative programming, for bringing the works of American composers to the fore, and for bringing new audiences into Davies Symphony Hall.
-Check back for 2017 program listings.
+The Symphony, Michael Tilson Thomas, who has served as music director since 1995, have been praised by the critics for their musicianship, for their innovative programming, for bringing the works of American composers to the fore, and for bringing new audiences into Davies Symphony Hall.

 Pianist Daniil Trifonov plays Rachmaninoff

 Maestro Tilson Thomas conducts two Sibelius symphonies, then pianist Daniil Trifonov joins the San Francisco Symphony to perform Rachmaninoff’s Piano Concerto No. 3.